MattAltieri/GCD-Week-3-Project/README.md

 **Note:** _activity_labels.txt_ has the definitions for the activity IDs from _y_test.txt_ and _y_train.txt_, but not in an easily machine-readable format.
 Instead I've interpreted their contents into a hard-coded data frame in the script itself.

 1. An `activities` data frame is created to mimic the contents of _activity_labels.txt_ in tabular form.
-The text descriptions are loaded in 1:6 order from a character vector, then `dplyr::mutate()` and `dplyr::row_number()` are used to assign the IDs, since they're already in the correct order.
+The text descriptions are loaded in the correct order from a character vector, then `dplyr::mutate()` and `dplyr::row_number()` are used to assign the IDs.
 2. `dplyr::inner_join()` is used to merge `activities` to `HAR_Data_req2` on the _activityId_ field.
 3. Finally, the variable _activityId_ is excluded from the results.
 We won't need it now that we have the activity names.